-Expected Monetary Value Analysis (EMV) is a statistical technique in risk management used for the purpose of quantifying the risks.
+Expected Monetary Value Analysis (EMV) is a statistical technique used to quantify the risks.
 This technique helps in determining the overall contingency reserve required.
-That contingency reserve is then made part of complete project plan.
+That contingency reserve is then made part of a complete project plan.

 Risks can be categorized as opportunities and threats.
-Opportunities are expressed as positive Risk values whereas threats are expressed as negative risk values.
-For risk assessment, it is must to have risk-neutral assumption for proper judgement between opportunities and threats.
+Opportunities are expressed as positive Risk values, whereas threats are expressed as negative risk values.
+For risk assessment, it must have a risk-neutral assumption for proper judgment between opportunities and threats.

 What is Probability?

 It is the likelihood of the occurrence of any event.

 For example, the Head’s outcome in a toss is 50% & so does 50% is the tail.

 This we get as the total number of events is 2, the likelihood for Head or tail is 1/2.

 Same way, if we roll a dice, then the likelihood for any number like to get a 3 is 1/6 as entire faces on dice are 6.
 This makes 16.67% chances to get any number on a dice.